-- Valued the Capital Appreciation Shares between \$16.00 and \$19.00 by using a 3.4-4.2x P/E multiple range.
+- Stated that the status quo value for GM that the Proposal should be compared against was \$40.00 per share, when in fact GM's stock closed at \$34.94 on December 5, 2016. - Valued the Capital Appreciation Shares between \$16.00 and \$19.00 by using a 3.4-4.2x P/E multiple range.
 The lower end required a 23% cost of equity and valued GM at a 50% discount to the next lowest multiple stock in the entire S&P 500. - · Used one price for valuation purposes (\$19.00) and a much higher price (starting with \$26.00) for the share repurchase program.
 The impact was to diminish the effectiveness of share repurchases.
 Implicitly, the \$26.00 price provided support for Greenlight's previously provided valuation analysis. - Stated that the preferred market was too illiquid for the Proposal to work, citing as evidence a 5 basis point bid-ask spread in a General Electric preferred issue where buyers and sellers had not altered their interest levels for weeks. - Emphasized short-term trading considerations over whether GM's existing shareholder base would be likely to hold the Dividend Shares, as opposed to how the market would value the structure on a fully-distributed basis.

 In addition, GM's financial advisors reported that they had discussed possible structures with rating agencies for a generic investment grade industrial issuer (not-GM specifically).
 In contrast with the conclusions of the valuation work described above where the advisors claimed the Dividend Shares would yield 10.5% - 12.5%, for the purpose of rating agency discussions, the advisors used a 6.5% yield.
 The lower yield corresponded with a higher value.
-The higher value gave the rating agencies the impression that the Dividend Shares would represent almost the entire balance sheet equity of the company.
-GM's advisors presented the Proposal as a highly leveraging event.
-(Greenlight unequivocally disputes that the Proposal adds any incremental leverage.)
+The higher value gave the rating agencies the impression that the Dividend Shares would represent almost the entire balance sheet equity of the Company.
+Presenting the Proposal with limited details, while indicating that it would substantially eliminate the common equity value on GM's balance sheet, made the Proposal appear to be a highly leveraging event.
+(Greenlight unequivocally disputes that the Proposal adds any incremental leverage and notes that the Two Class Common Stock Proposal would not change the amount of common equity value on GM's balance sheet.)

 As a general matter, Greenlight believes that when issuers wish to present ideas that they are interested in pursuing to rating agencies they generally cast them in the most favorable (or at least balanced) light and present them with advocacy.
-Normally, advisors, with otherwise leading reputations in the marketplace, would not be expected to do such a disservice in "marketing" the Proposal to rating agencies, to the extent they were genuinely trying to investigate a positive outcome for the Proposal.
+Greenlight believes that GM's advisors did not advocate for a positive credit rating outcome for the Proposal from the rating agencies.
 From the description of GM's advisors' presentation to the ratings agencies, it is apparent GM's advisors asked the ratings agencies how they would view an issuer issuing income securities representing 80% of their equity value without providing additional context.
 The advisors also admitted that they did not discuss key financial metrics with the ratings agencies, such as before and after payout ratio (~24%), pension adjusted net debt / EBITDA (~0.9x), fixed charge coverage ratio (~4.9x) or balance sheet cash / annual dividends (~9 years)-all of which, would have described the Proposal in a more descriptive and balanced light.